dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: The example
 >
-> <!-- Example: {template:"standalone-lib", name:"PreproErrorDirective", replaceEllipsis:true} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"PreproErrorDirective", replaceEllipsis:true} -->
 > ```csharp
 > #if Debug && Retail
 >     #error A build can't be both debug and retail